 I decided to wait to tell my family that the cancer was back until we had a treatment plan in place—I didn’t want them to ask questions I didn’t have answers for yet.
 Because surgery was not an option for me, my oncologist said he wanted me to try a first-line oral medication for postmenopausal women with HR+/HER2- metastatic breast cancer called IBRANCE, taken in combination with letrozole, which is an aromatase inhibitor.
 He told me about the possible serious and common side effects, including low white blood cell counts and fatigue.
 I also did a little reading on my own—but I trusted my doctor, so I agreed with what he suggested.

-After I began on IBRANCE, I did have some serious and common side effects, including a low white blood cell count, painful joints, and hair thinning, and sometimes I feel sweaty and flushed.
-I have talked to my oncologist about these, and he continues to monitor me.
+After I began on IBRANCE, I did have some serious and common side effects, including a low white blood cell count, painful joints, and hair thinning, and sometimes I felt sweaty and flushed.
+I talked to my oncologist about these, and he continued to monitor me.
 Other patients might experience other side effects, including infections or nausea.
-As of today, my treatment is working for me, but this is just my experience, and yours could be different.
+I am no longer taking IBRANCE with letrozole and am now receiving a different treatment.

 Finding My Path